invictus-integration/docs-ifa/framework/hybrid/helm/prerequisites/installguide-windows.md

 > cd .kube
 > microk8s config > config
 ```
+To verify if Kubernetes is correctly installed and configured, check if there
+is a cluster running with `kubectl cluster-info`

 And enable the Kubernetes dns extension so that it can interact with Azure resources.
 ```shell